-Our Compensation Committee consists of Albert Adams, John Roth, and Bill Beargie, as well as Alexis DePree, who was appointed to the committee on March 2, 2023, with Mr. Adams serving as Chair.
+Our Compensation Committee consists of Albert Adams, John Roth, Bill Beargie, and Alexis DePree, with Mr. Adams serving as Chair.
 Our Compensation Committee has the following responsibilities, among other matters:

 - reviewing and approving the compensation of our executive officers and Directors; - reviewing, approving, and making recommendations to our Board of Directors about incentive compensation and equity compensation plans; and - appointing and overseeing any compensation consultants.